rushil-ambati/track-driver-ai/docs/docs.md

 ##### Base Template

-This template (`base.html`) forms a general structure for each webpage, and contains elements that appear across all pages on the site, such as the navigation bar at the top.
+This template (`base.html`) forms a general structure for each webpage and contains elements that appear across all pages on the site, such as the navigation bar at the top.

 Through all of these templates, I use the following frameworks (only for styling):